gab-villa/gab-villa/README.md

 - 💬 Ask me about **everything**!

-- 🏆 Recently passed the final algorithm exam at my college 🥳
+- 🏆 Recently passed the final algorithms exam at my college 🥳

 - 🔎 Looking for developers to create some interesting projects